Shraddhamishra1/NUMBER-PLATE-DETECTION-AND-OCR-A-DEEP-LEARNING-WEB-APP-PROJECT/README.md

 ## Deep Learning Model
 ### Trainning
 * This deep learning object detection model is trained using InceptionResnet V2 in TensorFlow 2.
-* In object detecion case I trained InceptionResnet V2 model.
+* In object detection case I trained InceptionResnet V2 model.
 After training I saved model. you can save your model in the models directory to use it.
 * Provide path of object detection folder to Tensorboard to complete trainning Preprocessing
 * Save model to models folder in same directory
 ### Predictions